daiyuxin0511/pytorch_sphinx_theme/README.md

 1. Run the `grunt build` task on your branch and commit the build to Github.
 2. In your local docs or tutorials repo, remove any existing `pytorch_sphinx_theme` packages in the `src` folder (there should be a `pip-delete-this-directory.txt` file there)
-3. Clone the repo locally `git clone https://github.com/pytorch/pytorch_sphinx_theme`
-4. Install `pytorch_sphinx_theme` by running `pip install -e pytorch_sphinx_theme`
+3. In `requirements.txt` replace the existing git link with a link pointing to your commit or branch, e.g. `-e git+git://github.com/{ your repo }/pytorch_sphinx_theme.git@{ your commit hash }#egg=pytorch_sphinx_theme`
-5. Install the requirements `pip install -r requirements.txt`
+4. Install the requirements `pip install -r requirements.txt`
-6. Remove the current build.
+5. Remove the current build.
 In the docs this is `make clean`, tutorials is `make clean-cache`
-7. Build the static site.
+6. Build the static site.
 In the docs this is `make html`, tutorials is `make html-noplot`
-8. Open the site and look around.
+7. Open the site and look around.
 In the docs open `docs/build/html/index.html`, in the tutorials open `_build/html.index.html`

 If your changes have been applied successfully, remove the build commit from your branch and submit your PR.